Nikoletos-K/Entity-resolution-SIGMOD-2020/README.md

 - The batch with size 2056 again offers the best results as well as without retrain.

+## Alternative implementation
+In the second part of the implementation of the system we were called to implement the categorization tactic in an alternative way.
+More specifically:

+- Each clique is trained separately with its own objects and therefore a categorization model is created for each clique.
+- Then a set of objects from all cliques is formed and each object is tested in each clique.
+The clique that will give the highest probability will be the one that the object belongs to.
+This implementation was rejected due to its very low performance, but and why in the end it was not in demand.

+## Implementation techniques for increasing systems performance
+In the various stages of the work it was observed that the following design options improved the execution time of the program, without straining the memory:

+- __Bit-array__: In order to avoid the storage of unnecessary information but also the continuous access of memory, the bit Array was used where possible, eg storage of positive and negative correlations.

+- __Disjoint set__: A disjoint set was used to form the clicks, as opposed to the use of lists and indicators.
+The space reserved was smaller and the calculations were significantly faster.

+- __Dictionary__: In order to avoid multiple json accesses, all the necessary information is collected and all possible calculations are done on the first reading of the files.

+- __Sparse Matrix__: For optimal storage of vectors only the non-negative positions of the vector are stored.
+In this way the reading, but also their storage becomes faster.

+- __Red Black Tree__: In cases where it was necessary to search for data, a red black tree was used, since for the search, in the worst case it has complexity O (logn), while on the contrary other structures have O (n).

 ## __Compile & Execution__
 In the initial directory type